 The second time I met famed filmmaker Albert Maysles was at his Harlem brownstone, back in 2005.
-His daughter Sara, a close friend of mine whom I'd met in college, had brought me along for an impromptu family dinner at their home.
+His daughter Sara, a close friend of mine whom I'd met in college, had brought me along for a holiday dinner at their home.
 Al and his wife Gillian had only lived there for a few years, but it was decorated as if they had been there forever.
 I suppose I was going for that, too.
 I hadn't lived in New York a year, but I wanted to feel like I had been there my whole life.

-With no family or roots in the city, the Maysles allowed me to come to their home and share multigenerational holiday meals with them.
-There, I was introduced to my new, very New York–feeling family, filled with anarchism, social justice, really excellent food—and Al. I wasn't the only person the Maysleses took in.
+With no family or roots in the city, the Maysles allowed me to come to their home and share multigenerational meals with them.
+There, I was introduced to my new, very New York–feeling family, filled with social justice, beautiful objects everywhere, really excellent food—and Al. I wasn't the only person the Maysleses took in.
 Al was known for his great generosity—like bringing in a homeless man he had met on his way home, who ended up staying with the Maysles for months, or the 40 volleyball players Al brought home from Central Park, whom Gillian fed at moment's notice.

 To meet Al was to create an immediate and lasting bond.
 Which is why I was deeply saddened when he passed away on March 5 of this year at the age of 88.
-Not only did cinema lose one of its great directors, but a brazen advocator of personal style and empathy.
+Not only did cinema lose one of its great directors, but a brazen advocator of personal and empathy.